 Who is Fibronacci?

-I am a final-year Ph.D. student at a research institution who started on a one-track road to academia.
-Then about two years ago, my life fibonacci-spiralled on me when I developed a host of bizarre symptoms, and was ultimately diagnosed with fibromyalgia.
-Since then, I have been on a journey to figure out how I can reconcile my body, my love for science, and my new-found hobby – oil painting!
+I am a recently-graduated Ph.D. from a research institution, who started on a one-track road to academia.
+About halfway through graduate school, my life fibonacci-spiralled on me when I developed a host of bizarre symptoms, and was ultimately diagnosed with fibromyalgia.
+Since then, I have been on a journey to figure out how I can reconcile my body, my love for science, and my new-found love for oil painting!
 I have shared my story in more detail in my very first blog post, which also outlines some of the themes for this blog.
 I thank you for accompanying me on this journey!

 Why did I start this blog?